trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 1316          memset (rti->base, 0, rti->stride * rti->nelt);
 ```

-`ggc` is related to memory managed by `gcc`'s
+`ggc` is related to memory managed by `gcc`
 [garbage collector](https://gcc.gnu.org/onlinedocs/gccint/Type-Information.html)
-and to global counters related to precompiled headers.
+and to global counters related to pre-compiled headers.
 `ggc` is completely unrelated to statically allocated `gcov` counters.
 Specifically `ggc` should never touch function pointer area.
 `gt_ggc_rtab` is a table to garbage collector root pointers for global
 variables used by `gcc`.
 Those usually have fancy `GTY(())` annotations
 around the structs.
 Let's figure out what value `ggc` tries to wipe out off our counter
 metadata: